908: The Touch of Satan

 Okay, Crow, I’m putting you on Clu Gulager alert.

-Clu Gulager is a character actor who has appeared in dozens of movies and television shows.
-He appears in several other MST3K episodes, including Show 322, Master Ninja, and Show 614, San Francisco International.
+Clu Gulager (1928-2022) was a character actor who appeared in dozens of movies and television shows.
+He appeared in two MST3K episodes: Show 322, Master Ninja I, and Show 614, San Francisco International.

 Oh, David Spade as Satan!

 David Spade is a comedian who appeared as a regular on Saturday Night Live from 1991 to 1996.
 He appeared in a number of movies with fellow SNL alum Chris Farley (1964-1997).
 After Farley’s death, he starred in several movies on his own.
-He is also a regular on the TV series Just Shoot Me.
+He was also a regular on the TV series Just Shoot Me (1997-2003).

 The vineyards of Ernest and Julio ...
 Satan.